samjulien/blog/_posts/2018-07-15-introduction-to-redis.markdown

 // 3
 ```

-Each time we insert an element, Redis replies with the length of the list after that insertion.
+Each time we insert an element, Redis replies with the length of the List after that insertion.
 We would expect the `users` list to resemble this:

 ```shell
 Alice Bob Carmen